ktisme21/CW2024/README.md

 #### 2. Screen Alignment Issues:
 - After returning to certain classes or screens, the UI alignment becomes misaligned.
 - This is due to hardcoded dimensions and possible SDK version issues when handling JavaFX layouts.
+- Tried: The alignment changed into center when i changed my project structure into SDK 21.0.2 version, but the game is very laggy.
+Cause:
+- Tried to change to FXML by adding controller and fxml file but still doesn't display properly.
 - Possible solution: The SDK version could introduce subtle layout changes if there are compatibility issues.